zx1292982431/MyPyLightingTemplete/README.md

 This is repository is mainly adopted from [NBSS](https://github.com/Audio-WestlakeU/NBSS/tree/main).
-We thank the authors for their great code.
+Thanks the authors for their great code.